Gifts from Your IRA (a Qualified Charitable Distribution)

 If you’re interested in this popular way to support the MPT Foundation and have questions, contact Erin Chrest at 410-581-4057 or email@example.com to learn more.

-* Congress has waived the annual Required Minimum Distribution from IRA Accounts in the year 2020 as part of the CARES Act in response to COVID-19.
-Please rely on advice from your financial advisor or tax professional to understand how recent changes to laws governing retirement plans may impact you.
+* Please rely on advice from your financial advisor or tax professional to understand how laws and regulations governing retirement plans, Medicare, and Social Security may impact you.